Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Materials and methods

 \subsection{Study area}

-The Mar Menor is a coastal lagoon separated from the Mediterranean Sea by La Manga, with an approximate area of 135 km$^2$.
+The Mar Menor is a coastal lagoon separated from the Mediterranean Sea by La Manga, with an approximate area of 135 km$^2$ and shallow waters, less than 7 meters deep.
 The region's climate is classified as a dry Mediterranean climate, with an average annual temperature ranging from 17°C to 18°C. The summers are hot, with temperatures over 40ºC, and the winters are mild, with extremes in temperature mitigated by the influence of the nearby sea.
 The region experiences low rainfall, typically ranging from 270 millimeters to 350 millimeters per year \cite{MarcoFisico}.
 The temperature of the water body is subject to variation according to the season.
 During the winter months, the temperature is approximately 15°C. In the spring, the temperature typically ranges from 16–18°C. During the summer months, the temperature reaches an average of 24-25°C, and there have been recorded temperatures of 31-32°C during recent episodes.

-The salinity of the Mar Menor, classified as a hypersaline coastal lagoon, typically varies between 40 and 47 Practical Salinity Unit (PSU), which is considered high for a coastal lagoon and attributed to minimal rainfall and substantial evaporation.
+The salinity of the Mar Menor typically varies between 40 and 47 Practical Salinity Unit (PSU), which is considered high for a coastal lagoon and attributed to minimal rainfall and substantial evaporation, and classifies it as an hypersaline coastal lagoon.
 In hydrodynamic terms, the Mar Menor displays marked homogeneity in its internal behavior, with minor variations in level between sensors except during episodes of intense wind, where seiche-type oscillations are generated in the lagoon.
 The wind also generates a water level difference of up to 10 centimeters and directs surface currents in its direction, thereby facilitating water mixing and renewal \cite{InformeIntegralSobre2017}.